TN eCampus partner institutions offer the same support services to online learners as they do for on-campus students.

 The Vocational Rehabilitation Act section 504 and The Americans with Disabilities Act (ADA) stipulate that post secondary institutions are responsible for providing necessary accommodations when a student discloses a disability.
 The institution is required to provide students with appropriate academic adjustments and auxiliary aids and services that are necessary to afford an individual with a disability an equal opportunity to participate in a school's program.
 Institutions are not required to make adjustments or provide aids or services that would result in a fundamental alteration of an academic program.
 More details are provided on disability services accommodations and how the process is initiated.

 If you experience trouble logging in to the learning management system, resetting your password, viewing content in your course, or just need coaching and reassurance, contact the Technical Support Helpdesk team.
-Available 24/7 (except for a few select holidays), staff members will work one-on-one with you to resolve your issue as quickly as possible.
+Available 24/7 every day of the year, staff members will work one-on-one with you to resolve your issue as quickly as possible.
 Simply call or enter a Help Desk ticket through our online ticketing system to track the status of your incident.

 Students are assigned an academic advisor based on their program of study.
 Your advisor can help you clarify academic, career and long-term goals, and provide academic guidance through your degree program.
 Typically, your advisor can be found online by logging in to your institution’s student portal.
 Build a strong relationship with your assigned advisor by communicating regularly and asking questions whenever necessary.